danmxli/JShaper/README.md

 # JShaper

-JShaper is a Typescript library that maps source data to a target JSON object using textual feature extraction.
+JShaper is a Typescript library that maps source data to a target object using textual feature extraction.
 To match keys between objects, the cosine similarity of each source embedding to target embeddings is computed.

+Source data in JSON and XML file formats are only accepted.

 ## Installation